-It has been a process for me to come to the point where I enjoy doing household chores.
+It has been a process for me to enjoy doing household chores.
 From cleaning, laundry, organizing and beyond, I haven’t always been thrilled with doing chores around the house...until I decided to change my perspective and view these duties as something I would choose to be thankful for.

 As a stay at home mom, my main job and attention is of course to my daughter, but my other full-time job is keeping the household a functioning machine.
 It takes lots of effort, organization and the drive to keep a home clean and tidy.
 It wasn’t until I decided to view my household responsibilities as a privilege and not a drag that I discovered some simple secrets to household happiness.